bubblecloud/ilves/README.md

 Ilves
 =====

-Ilves is a lean Java web development kit.
+Ilves is a lean Java web site development framework.
 Demo is available at Heroku:

 http://ilves.herokuapp.com/